How ‘capable’ is your Backup/Disaster Recovery plan? Can you recover to an hour, a day or a week ago? How long will it take to recover?

 Would you like help aligning your RTO and RPO values with your business needs?

 There is no one-size-fits all solution for a business continuity plan.
 Companies operate in different sectors with different needs and therefore have varied requirements for their recovery objectives.
-However in conjunction with the client, who know their business best, CTO can conduct a Business Impact Analysis (BIA) to analyse your applications and determine which of them are driving your business, generating revenue and are imperative to stay operational.
+However in conjunction with the client, who know their business best.
+CTO can conduct a Business Impact Analysis (BIA) to analyse your applications.
+It can determine which of them are driving your business, generating revenue and are imperative to stay operational.
 We can then design a ‘capable’ solution tailored to your needs.